At stake in Senate hearing Tuesday: The story of the Capitol riot, and who is responsible

 But he sidestepped questions about whether the expected grilling of Irving and Stenger might yield to a more partisan and acrimonious debate over whether Pelosi or other elected officials bear responsibility for the lack of preparedness.

-Both Klobuchar and Peters stressed that they are working in close coordination with the top Republicans on their panels, Sens.
+Klobuchar and Peters stressed that they are working in close coordination with the top Republicans on their panels, Sens.
 Roy Blunt (Mo.) and Rob Portman (Ohio), and expect to continue the investigation on a “nonpartisan” basis.

 “We need to know: was there credible intelligence about potential violence; when was it known; and who knew it,” Portman is expected to say, according to a copy of his prepared statement obtained by The Post.
 “We need to know what happened and how to ensure that this never happens again.”

-Peters would not speculate about what the final product of the panel’s investigations would be — except to say that after “a number of hearings” there were likely to be “a series of policy decisions.”
+Peters would not speculate about what the final product of the panel’s investigations would be — except to say that after “a number of hearings,” there were likely to be “a series of policy decisions.”
 Klobuchar said the hearing may result in improvements on the gathering and analysis of intelligence on threats to the Capitol, as well as a possible restructuring of the Capitol Police Board.

 In additional to the congressional probe, federal prosecutors are continuing to file cases against rioters, the Government Accountability Office is probing security preparations, and top congressional leaders continue to discuss creating an outside commission to investigate the attack, one modeled on the bipartisan 9/11 Commission.
 That effort, however, appeared to be on hold Monday amid a partisan dispute about its structure.